 Maintenance Therapy With Suboxone May Keep Patients In A Cycle Of Dependence

-Many prescribing physicians are not trained in the field of addiction medicine and may overprescribe Suboxone without realizing potential problems like suboxone addiction.
+Many prescribing physicians don’t have training in the field of addiction medicine.
+Thus, they may over-prescribe Suboxone without realizing potential problems, like Suboxone addiction.
 Some programs use Suboxone on a short-term basis to help patients detox.
-They may then be slowly weaned from Suboxone.
+Patients may then slowly wean off Suboxone.
 Other programs use it as “maintenance” therapy that can keep patients in a cycle of use.

-This is concerning because these patients can get trapped in a cycle of opiate addiction that can become very difficult to break.
+This is a concerning treatment method because patients become trapped in a cycle of opiate addiction, which can become very difficult to break.
 Treatments that don’t typically rely on opiate “replacement” or “maintenance” therapies to help patients include Suboxone rapid detox.
-The premier rapid detox in the country, the Waismann Method ®, where the detoxification is backed up with specialized opiate aftercare program, and is proved to bring quick results that last.
+The Waismann Method ® is rated as the top rapid detox center in the country.
+We follow our detoxification with a specialized opiate aftercare program proven to bring quick, lasting results.

 Waismann Method ® Rapid Drug Detoxification Center

-At the Waismann Method ® Rapid Drug Detoxification Center we use intravenous medications to reverse opiate physical dependency by removing the opiates at key receptor levels.
-This happens while patients are deeply sedated and accelerates the withdrawal process so patients don’t have to suffer when they awaken.
-Opiate withdrawal invokes downright terror for a lot of people, many whom have a sincere desire to be opiate free.
+At the Waismann Method ® Rapid Drug Detoxification Center we use intravenous medications to reverse physical opiate dependency by removing the opiates at key receptor levels.
+This happens while patients are deeply sedated.
+The medical director accelerates the withdrawal process so patients don’t have to suffer when they awaken.
+Opiate withdrawal invokes downright terror for a lot of people, many of whom have a sincere desire to be opiate free.